TheBeardedQuack/tomt_bevycss/README.md

 ### <ins>Properties</ins>

 Here is a list of all currently supported properties.
-Note that these are properties which are provived by Bevy ECSS but you can also add your own properties at anytime.
+Note that these are properties which are provived by TOMT_BevyCSS but you can also add your own properties at anytime.